 Hotels on ‘The Strip’ make downtown Vegas more or less redundant, dominating the city and pulling in the tourist lifeblood that drinks, gambles and indulges in glitzy, risqué shows all night long.
 The hotels are clean, offer extreme luxury, serve up veritable oceans of food in incredible buffets, and are situated in faintly ridiculous if eye-catching OTT structures.
 They’re ever-running taps of joy in the middle of a harsh, desolate, desert, environment.

-But the champion of Vegas ‘digs’ has to be the legendary Caesar’s Palace, now improved by a massive shopping centre called The Forum, with iconic, eccentric statues aplenty.
+But the champion of Vegas ‘digs’ has to be the legendary Caesar’s Palace, once Frank Sinatra‘s go-to and now improved by a massive shopping centre called The Forum, with iconic, eccentric statues aplenty.
 At the Forum’s far end, there’s a neat restaurant called The Cheesecake Factory, but the first time I clapped eyes on it, part of the blazing red neon sign was blocked by a colossal statue of Atlantis, causing it to the read ‘The Cheese Factory.’
 How apt.

 It’s probably not much of a surprise to discover that precious little in Vegas is authentic, but what is real is the endless opportunity to part with your hard-earned cash in a fabulously futile attempt to win a fortune.

 Roulette Wheels spin 24/7, mile upon mile of slots emanate annoying tunes (one night I heard Kylie Minogue‘s I Should Be So Lucky, sorry readers) and the occasional ker-ching of a win-win-win-win winner, while the more serious gamblers head for Poker and Blackjack tables.
 But with the average visitor losing somewhere in the region of $750, very few people come out ahead of the casinos.
 And if you do, Andy Garcia may well track you down and give you what for, but that’s another story entirely.